filviu/blog/content/posts/2011/2011-01-20-bandwithd-resets-stats-data-after-restartreboot.md

 ---
 This was a funny one:

 I have installed the <a target="_blank" href="http://sourceforge.net/projects/bandwidthd/" rel="noopener">Bandwithd</a> monitoring software on a machine.
 I noticed that the monitoring data kept being erased between start/stop or reboot.
-There actually are two configuration settings which are false by default that allows BandwidthD to keep it&#8217;s data across restart&#8217;s (or system reboots) and those are
+There actually are two configuration settings which are false by default that allows BandwidthD to keep it's data across restart's (or system reboots) and those are

 (in /etc/bandwidthd.conf)
 [ccNe_bash]